winter-telescope/image-transfer-daemon/README.md

 # Logging configuration
-log_level: INFO  # DEBUG, INFO, WARNING, ERROR
+log_level: INFO  # DEBUG, INFO, WARNING, ERROR to see other levels of entries in the log
 log_directory: ~/logs
 log_file: image_transfer.log